 Poland has an expansive rail network of over 18,000 km of track.
-Rail travel is usually a reasonably timely and affordable means of getting between cities.
-However, unlike its western neighbour Germany, the quality of rail tracks are far worse than, and average speeds too – the fastest rail corridors max out at only 200 km/h, and only on a limited set of corridors.
+Poland by rail is usually a reasonably timely, affordable and efficient means of getting between cities.
+While much of the network has been modernised, track quality and average speeds are generally worse than in Germany.
+The fastest corridors operate at up to 200 km/h, but only on a limited set of corridors.

 Understand